Teddy Lehman: Jacksonville Jaguars

+NFL career statistics

 Life after football

 Lehman and his wife Erin reside in Norman, Oklahoma.
-Teddy now has a local Sportstalk Radio show, "The Rush," on Sportstalk 1400AM.
+Teddy now has a local Sportstalk Radio show, "The Rush," on Sportstalk 1400AM and, he does an OU podcast with former OU player, Gabe Ikard.
+The name of the podcast is "The Oklahoma Breakdown".
 He's also the color radio analyst for the University of Oklahoma football games.